 Support Coordination

-The data contractor issues authorizations for support coordination service for the POC year.
-A service unit is one month and each authorization covers a maximum of seven months, or seven service units.
-Typically, two PAs will be issued for a one year POC.
-At the end of each month, after the support coordination agency fulfills the service requirements and inputs the required documentation in the case management database, the data contractor will release one service unit of the PA.
+The data contractor issues authorizations for support coordination services for the POC year.
+A service unit is one (1) month and each authorization covers a maximum of seven months, or seven (7) service units.
+Typically, two (2) PAs will be issued for a one year POC.
+At the end of each month, after the support coordination agency fulfills the service requirements and inputs the required documentation in the data contactor’s database, the data contractor will release one (1) service unit of the PA.

 Transition Intensive Support Coordination (TISC)

 Authorization for TISC is issued upon receipt of the POC (provisional or initial).

-A service unit is one month.
+A service unit is one (1) month.
 The authorization includes a unit of service for each month with a maximum of six (6) units of service per authorization.
-At the end of each month, after the support coordination agency fulfills the service requirements and inputs the required documentation in the case management database, the data contractor will release one service unit of the PA.
+At the end of each month, after the support coordination agency fulfills the service requirements and inputs the required documentation in the data contractor’s database, the data contractor will release one (1) service unit of the PA.

-NOTE: Authorization for services will not be issued retroactively unless a person leaving a facility is involved with special circumstances as determined and approved by OAAS.
+NOTE: Authorization for services will not be issued retroactively unless an individual leaving a facility is involved with special circumstances as determined and approved by OAAS.

 Transition Services

 Authorization for Transition Services has a lifetime cap of $1,500.
-The authorization period is the effective date indicated on the POC or revision request through the POC end date.
+The authorization period is the effective date indicated on the POC or POC revision request through the POC end date.
 After the approved purchases are made, the POC (provisional, initial or revision) that includes the transition services, the receipts for the purchases and the “Transition Services Form” are sent to the data contractor.
-(See Appendix B for a copy of this form).
+(See Appendix B for the hyperlink to this form).

 The data contractor issues and releases the PA to the support coordination agency upon receipt of complete and accurate information.
 The support coordination agency is responsible for reimbursing the purchaser (beneficiary, family, provider, own agency, etc.) upon receipt of reimbursement.